icyrizard/cliq-cqrs-products/README.md

 a QueryBus to find the correct **QueryHandler**.

 Thus separating the writes from the reads and using the **CommandBus** and **QueryBus** to find the correct handlers, it's becomes scalable and easier to use in a microservice architecture.
-Any hooked up microservice can send a command to the **
-CommandBus** or a query to the **QueryBus** and the correct handler will be found and executed.
+Any hooked up microservice can send a command to the **CommandBus** or a query to the **QueryBus** and the correct handler will be found and executed.
 It makes the system more loosely coupled but also `eventually consistent`.
 It's very important to note that such a system is eventually consistent.
 The representation of the data is a mere projection of the events that have happened.
 Making it so that only when you interpret the events in the correct order, you will get the correct representation of the data.

+### About the EventStore
-Let me jump back to the beginning when I've mentioned the in-memory **EventStore**.
+Let me jump back to the beginning where I've mentioned the in-memory **EventStore**.
 The implementation is located top-level at `src/event-store.service.ts`.
 This EventStore follows the principle of only updating the state of the application by using events.
 The events are stored in the `store` Map.
 Each object gets a unique key, all updates to the object are stored at the same key in the form of a list - a new update to the object is simply merged with the latest version of the object and appended to the list of events.